 - Optimize interaction.
-Break up lengthy blog topics into more digestible forms of content, such as infographics, slideshows, or quizzes, to inspire learning moments.
+Quality blog posts offer a dynamic experience for the reader.
+Break up lengthy blog topics into more digestible forms of content, such as infographics, slideshows or quizzes to inspire learning moments.
 Adding a photo or graphic can also keep readers engaged.
 For example, if you’re writing about winter fitness, consider adding a photo of people enjoying a run outdoors or a diagram of how to layer clothing.

 - Tag and tease it.
 Hashtags can boost who sees your content.
 Don’t be afraid to add pertinent tags to content.
-For example, when sharing a cardiovascular article, tweet it with hashtags such as #hearthealth, #cardio, and #fightidentityfraud.
-Just make sure you search hashtags to ensure you’re reaching the right audience before tweeting, and don’t let hashtags dominate your condensed word count.
+For example, when sharing a cardiovascular article, tweet it with hashtags such as #hearthealth and #cardio.
+Just make sure you search hashtags to ensure you’re reaching the right audience before tweeting.
+Also, don’t let hashtags dominate your condensed word count.
 Writing custom teasers for different types of social media, such as Facebook, can also encourage readers to click or share your posts with their newsfeed.

 Get More Expert Perspective

 Sign up for our newsletter and have insights like these delivered to your inbox!